dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 for the METplotpy plot of interest (based on the *line_type* setting in the YAML configuration file).

 The format of input data used by the METplotpy plots is influenced by METviewer.
-When METviewer is employed to generate plots, the MET .stat input data is first loaded into the METviewer database.
-Next, a database query is performed based on the selected values for the dependent variables (i.e. forecast variable) and the associated statistics of interest, variables (i.e. model and specific model values), fixed values (to subset the input data to time/area/thresholds of interest).
+When METviewer generates plots, the MET .stat input data is first loaded into the METviewer database.
+A database query is then performed to filter the data.
+The query is based on:

+- the selected values for the dependent variables (i.e. forecast variable) and the associated statistics of interest
+- variables (i.e. model and specific model values)
+- fixed values

-Any requested aggregation statistics (i.e. mean, median) are calculated by invoking the appropriate METcalcpy code.
+Any requested aggregation statistics (i.e. mean, median) are calculated by invoking the METcalcpy agg_stat.py code.
 The format of the data from the query result may vary, based on the line type and whether aggregation statistics were calculated.
-METviewer invokes the appropriate METplotpy plot script using the database query results as input.
+METviewer invokes the appropriate METplotpy plot script using the database query results as input, and it is this format that is expected by the METplotpy scripts.
-This why the various METplotpy plotting scripts require input data in a specific format.

-Users have the option to generate plots from the command line, without the use of METviewer and its database. **However, the MET stat-analysis** tool will need to be used for performing any filtering of data (e.g. by any combination of times, models, regions, etc.) prior to reformatting.
+Users have the option to generate plots from the command line, by-passing METviewer and its database. **However, the MET stat-analysis** tool will need to be used for performing any necessary filtering of data (e.g. by any combination of times, models, regions, etc.) prior to reformatting.
 The METcalcpy agg_stat.py module is used after reformatting to calculate aggregation statistics (i.e. total, mean, median, confidence intervals for a specific statistic, etc.).
 Not all data requires the calculation of aggregation statistics (e.g. histogram plots).

-Plots are generated from the command line, using a required YAML configuration file and the appropriate METplotpy plotting code.
-The .stat output from the point-stat, grid-stat, ensemble-stat, or tc-pairs tool must be reformatted before using the METplotpy scripts from the command line.
+Plots that are generated from the command line require a YAML configuration file.
+The .stat output from the point-stat, grid-stat, ensemble-stat, or tc-pairs tool must be reformatted before invoking the METplotpy scripts from the command line.

 Description of Formats:
 -----------------------